mcneel/developer.rhino3d.com/_guide_topics/general/essential_math/matrices-transformations.md

 Number of operations = **1001**.

 Notice that method 1 takes almost twice the number of operations to achieve the same result.
 While method 2 is very efficient, it is only possible if both the move and rotate matrices are $$[4 \times 4]$$.
-This is why in computer graphics a $$[4 \time 4]$$ matrix is used to represent all transformations, and a $$[4 \times 1]$$ matrix is used to represent points.
+This is why in computer graphics a $$[4 \times 4]$$ matrix is used to represent all transformations, and a $$[4 \times 1]$$ matrix is used to represent points.

 Three-dimensional modeling applications provide tools to apply transformations and multiply matrices, but if you are curious about how to mathematically multiply matrices, we will explain a simple example.
 In order to multiply two matrices, they have to have matching dimensions.
 That means the number of columns in the first matrix must equal the number of rows of the second matrix.
 The resulting matrix has a size equal to the number of rows from the first matrix and the number of columns from the second matrix.
 For example, if we have two matrices, $$M$$ and $$P$$, with dimensions equal to $$[4\times 4]$$ and $$[4 \times 1]$$ respectively, then there resulting multiplication matrix $$M · P$$ has a dimension equal to $$[4 \times 1]$$ as shown in the following illustration: